-The overall incidences of these risks are extremely small, which are discussed in detail with your hip replacement surgeon, prior to proceeding with the surgery.
+The overall incidences of these risks are extremely small, which are discussed in detail with your hip replacement surgeon, before proceeding with the surgery.

 A total hip replacement depends upon a variety of factors, including:

 After spending time in the recovery room to heal; most patients go back to their rooms, once the sensation returns to the legs.
-A pain pump is connected to the epidural catheter which will allow the patient to control pain medicine.
+A pain pump is connected to the epidural catheter, which will allow the patient to control pain medicine.
 Most people are quite comfortable with the pain pump in place.
-The first day after surgery will have an active schedule focussed on patient’s agility.
+On the first day after surgery, we will have an active schedule focussed on the patient’s agility.

-Physiotherapists advice upon the need to perform few exercises, while in bed and take dedicated care in helping the patient to stand up and take few baby steps with the help of the walker.
-A short-term placement in a rehabilitation facility may be suggested, depending upon the patient’s age and other factors.
-Otherwise, the he will be discharged home with rigorous physio-therapy in place.
+Physiotherapists advise upon the need to perform a few exercises, while in bed and take dedicated care in helping the patient to stand up and take a few baby steps with the help of a walker.
+Depending on the patient’s age and other factors, the patient may be prescribed to join a rehabilitation facility for a short time.
+Otherwise, the patient will be discharged home with rigorous physio-therapy in place.

 With the constant support and guidance from our highly specialized and talented doctors, patient’s progress is under constant observation.